Targeting & rollouts

 Promote to an experiment.

-When you want a defensible answer (not just a ramp), turn the gate into an A/B test and let ShipEasy run the statistics.
+When you want a defensible answer (not just a ramp), turn the feature flag into an A/B test and let Shipeasy run the statistics.